-I recall sometime in 1982 when a friend tempted to turn me on to The Gun Club’s Miami.
+I recall sometime in 1982 when a friend attempted to turn me on to The Gun Club’s Miami.
 I wasn’t having it: I got most of the way through “Carry Home,” the album’s opening track, and found myself put off by what I thought of as Jeffrey Lee Pierce’s off-key, tuneless wailing.

 But subsequent years of exposure to music unbound by melodic conventions — plus the appearance of a new and expanded reissue — have necessitated a reconsidering of the album.